waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Avoid Confirmation Bias:** Actively try to disprove my own assumptions.
 My recent hallucinations on Victory Road 2F and 3F are critical lessons in trusting system feedback and re-evaluating my own perception when faced with a contradiction.

 # IV.
 Current Plans & Tasks
-## A. Current Plan: Navigate to Indigo Plateau
+## A. Current Plan: Navigate Victory Road 3F
-My immediate goal is to reach the eastern side of Victory Road 2F and ascend the ladder at (24, 8) to reach the main area of Victory Road 3F.
+My immediate goal is to solve the western boulder puzzle on Victory Road 3F.
+I am currently on the ground floor and must ascend the steps at (2, 10) to reach the elevated platform where the puzzle is located.

 ## B. Archived Plans
 - **Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.